-The Firm has created an allocation framework that gives preference to CASA and discretionary clients that have hired us specifically to build and manage secondary-focused portfolios.
-Under the allocation framework, the Firm will first allocate secondaries to such clients including those clients that are invested in CASA before making them available to others.
+The Firm has created an allocation framework that gives preference to certain clients that have hired us specifically to build and manage secondary-focused portfolios.
+Under the allocation framework, the Firm will first allocate secondaries to such clients.
 For allocations purposes, secondaries include, but are not limited to, secondary market offerings of privately placed investment funds, continuation funds, certain secondaries made alongside managers which may or may not be contained in a special purpose vehicle or fund structure, and primary funds where investment is required to access specific secondaries opportunities ("stapled" transactions).

-To the extent possible, allocations will generally be on a pro-rata basis depending on the specific circumstances of each investment and parameters of clients' investment guidelines.
+To the extent possible, allocations will generally be on a pro rata basis depending on the specific circumstances of each investment and parameters of clients' investment guidelines.
 Some of the factors that are taken into consideration when determining allocation are suitability, exposure, size of the transaction, availability of cash in a client's portfolio, legal and tax considerations, whether the transaction requires consent from a third party, and client investment restrictions.
 In certain instances where pro rata allocation is not possible or where we determine it infeasible, the allocation decision will be made by random selection.

-We have also established an Allocation Committee that, among other things, reviews the actions taken by the Firm's allocation operations and resolves conflicts that cannot be easily resolved by application of the policy including questions relating to client investment guidelines.
+We have also established an Allocation Committee that, among other things, reviews the actions taken by the Firm's allocation operations and resolves conflicts that cannot be easily resolved by application of the policy, including questions relating to client investment guidelines.
 The Allocation Committee is also responsible for reviewing the Firm's Allocation Policy to ensure that it treats clients fairly and mitigates the conflicts of interest described above.